Group B Streptococcal (GBS) meningitis is caused by the bacterium Streptococcus agalactiae.

 Early and late onset disease

 About 60 – 70% of GBS disease is early onset.
-Early onset disease, which is usually septicaemia, occurs less than seven days after birth and is most likely due to infection being passed on from the mother before or during birth.
+Early onset disease, which more commonly presents as pneumonia or septicaemia, occurs less than seven days after birth and is most likely due to infection being passed on from the mother before or during birth.

-Late onset disease, which is usually meningitis, develops between seven and 28 days after birth and is probably transmitted when babies come into contact with hands contaminated with GBS bacteria.
+Late onset disease, which more commonly presents as meningitis, develops between seven and 28 days after birth and is probably transmitted when babies come into contact with hands contaminated with GBS bacteria.

 What are the symptoms of GBS disease?